-Regulation on Student Dormitory Counseling and Governing
+Regulation of Student Dormitory Counseling and Governing

-To create a multiple learning platform, to train student’s autonomic attitude, to maintain the life quality and safety, and to let student get complete cultivation, implement our school motto that is “REVER THE DIVINE, LOVE THE HUMAN,” make the “Regulation on Student Dormitory Counseling and Governing.”
+The “Regulation of The Student Dormitory Counseling and Governing” is to create a multiple learning platform, to train student’s autonomic attitude, to maintain the life quality and safety, and to let student get complete cultivation, to implement our school motto “REVER THE DIVINE, LOVE THE HUMAN,”

-The Office of Student Affairs manages the dormitory and is responsible for supervision and coordination.
-The Military Education is responsible for arranging, implementing, managing and returning.
-Main points are in the following:
+The Office of Student Affairs manages the dormitory and provides supervision and coordination.
+The Military Education is in charge of work planning, implementing, managing and returning.
+The main points are as follows:

 To arrange student’s life convention and course counseling.